autorope/donkeycar/docs/utility/donkey.md

 * Run on the host computer

-* When the --tub is ommited, it will check all tubs in the default data dir
+* When the `--tub` is omitted, it will check all tubs in the default data dir

 ## Plot Predictions

-This command allows you plot steering and throttle agains predictions coming from a trained model.
+This command allows you plot steering and throttle against predictions coming from a trained model.

 > Note: This should be moved from manage.py to donkey command